oilmcut-2020/Machine_Learning_A-Z_2020/README.md

 # Machine_Learning_A-Z_2020
 ## Instructor : Professor.
 Chuang-Jan-Chang

-This course is about Machine Learning with Python & R in Data Science.We will try to help you understand about complex theory, algorithms and coding libraries in a simple way.
+This course is about Machine Learning with Python.We will try to help you understand about complex theory, algorithms and coding libraries in a simple way.

 # How to use this .?
 1. Open terminal in your Linux Environment